SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/_Getting-Start_Wilmer-Api.md

 `Public/Configs/Endpoints/`, selected by the user's `endpointConfigsSubDirectory` setting.
 The four `chat-ui` users use the `_shared*` collections; the other users have their own.

-> **Tip:** If you prefer a guided experience, run `python setup_wizard_web.py` instead of manually editing these files.
-> The setup wizard will configure all your endpoints interactively.

 1. Navigate to the endpoint collection for the user you picked, e.g. **`Public/Configs/Endpoints/_shared/`** for the `chat-ui` user (or the equivalent location you chose in the Pro-Tip step).
 The collection name matches the user's `endpointConfigsSubDirectory` setting.